 As a 19 year-old college student living in one of the most expensive cities in the world without a dime to my name, all I could think was, “What can one person really do?”
 I didn’t really know, but I knew that I couldn’t live with this new knowledge inside of me and not do something.
 So, I gathered seven of my closest college friends together and we decided to simply tell these people’s story.
 We pooled all of our money together (which literally amounted to $70) and were able to purchase 1,000 bottles of water from our nearest grocery store.
 (We MAY have laid it on pretty thick and begged the manager for a crazy discount.)
-We took to Hollywood Boulevard and began giving away free bottles of water so that we could get people to stop and talk to us, so they would ask us, “Why are you doing this?”
+We took to Hollywood Boulevard and began giving away bottles of water for free so that we could get people to stop and talk to us, so they would ask us, “Why are you doing this?”
 We asked them, “Did you know?
 Did you know that (at that time) over one billion people don’t have access to safe, clean drinking water?”
 In one day, we spoke to over 1,000 people.
 We raised awareness about the water crisis to these people with hardly any plan other than to simply tell people.
 Almost everybody gave back for the water that they took, and we were able to turn $70, into $1,700.
 This was used to fund our first rehabilitation of a freshwater well.

 We thought we were finished.
 We had helped raise some money to help give a community safe water, so we thought we could go back to living our own lives.
 That is, until people started calling and asking us to bring our “organization” to their school to speak about the water crisis so they could help and get involved.
 “Organization?”
 We thought.
 “We’re just eight college kids.
 We have finals next week!”
 After multiple requests, we decided to give it a shot.
 In our first month, these school speaking events raised over $12,000.
 It was then that we realized that, despite the huge number of water organizations and agencies that exist to address the global water crisis, NOBODY was activating students – young people- around this issue.
-So, we created Thirst Project.
+So, we created The Thirst Project.
 Thirst Project was born out of a bunch of twenty-somethings using the only thing we had- the only thing we knew how to do- to simply tell the story of people without safe water.

 View this post on Instagram